maueroats/teaching/content/ap-cs/karel/ch4e-test.md

        System.err.println("Sally just married Harry.
 What's going on?");
    }
    if (sally.isAvailable()) {
-       System.err.println("Sally should not still be available!")
+       System.err.println("Sally should not still be available!");
    }
 }
 ```